ClemensX/ShadedPath12/README.md

 * Post Effect Shader: Copy rendered frame to texture - Rift support is built on top of this feature
 * Use Threads to update GPU data.
 See LinesEffect::update()
 * Synchronize GPU and CPU via Fences

+# Mesh creation
+Starting with version 0.0.5 the Java based Collada importer is provided.
+Meshes are created like this:

+* Use blender 2.7 and export as collada.
+* After installing JDK 8 compile the Java class 'ColladaImport' from folder tools\collada like so:
+* javac -d bin src\de\fehrprice\collada\ColladaImport.java
+* Use the provided **make.bat** to import all example collada files to custom .b and place the binary files in the data folder.
+Here they should be found at runtime